wangmeng49/DGCFF-Net/README.md

 ## 📌 Data Preprocessing

-* All images are cropped into **256×256 patches**
+* Images are cropped into 256×256 patches
-* Data augmentation includes:
+* Data augmentation:

   * Random flipping
   * Rotation
-* Normalization follows standard settings in remote sensing change detection
+* Standard normalization is applied

+We follow the same data splits as previous works for fair comparison.
 ---

 ## 📁 Directory Structure